ologio/monobiome/README.md

 `monobiome` is a minimal, balanced color palette for use in terminals and text editors.
-It was designed in OKLCH space to achieve perceptual uniformity across all hues at various levels of luminance, and does so for _five_ monotone bases and _five_ accent colors (plus one grey "default").
-Each of the monotone base colors (named according to a natural biome whose colors they loosely resemble) are designed to achieve identical contrast with the accents, and thus any one of the four can be selected to change the feeling of the palette without sacrificing readability.
+It was designed in OKLCH space to achieve perceptual uniformity across all hues at various levels of luminance, and does so for _five_ monotone bases and _five_ accent colors (plus one gray "default").
+Each of the monotone base colors (named according to a natural biome whose colors they loosely resemble) are designed to achieve identical contrast with the accents, and thus any one of the options can be selected to change the feeling of the palette without sacrificing readability.

 ![Theme preview](images/repo_preview_minimal.png)